 Step I: APPLICATION FOR PLAN REVIEW

-Complete and submit with applicable fee.
+Complete and submit your application and the applicable fee to the DSHS Architectural Review Group.
 Fees are not refundable.
-If you are submitting plans for an ASC, ESRD or FEC facility, no plan review fee is due.
+If you are submitting plans for an ASC, ESRD or FEMC facility, a plan review fee is not due.
 Click here to download the Application for Plan Review.
 Word, 125KB or PDF, 133KB

 Step II: SUBMIT CONSTRUCTION DOCUMENTS

-Submit one complete set of construction documents/final plans and specifications to the Department for review and approval.
-All construction documents/final plans and specifications shall be appropriately sealed and signed by a registered architect and professional engineers licensed by the State of Texas.
-See TAC 117, 125, 133 134, or 135, as applicable, for detailed requirements.
+Submit one complete set of construction documents/final plans and specifications to the DSHS for review and approval.
+All construction documents/final plans and specifications shall be appropriately sealed and signed by a registered architect and professional engineers that are licensed by the State of Texas.
+See TAC 117, 125, 131, 133, 134, or 135, as applicable, for detailed requirements.
 Options for special submittals include:

 ALTERNATIVE SUBMITTAL – In-lieu-of submitting one complete set of construction documents/final plans and specifications for review and approval, the DSHS Architectural Review Group will accept one complete set of CD’s/DVD’s for these type of facilities:25 TAC, Chapter 117 – End Stage Renal Disease Facilities, Chapter 125 – Special Care Facilities, Chapter 131 – Freestanding Emergency Medical Care Facilities, Chapter 134 – Psychiatric Hospitals and Crisis Stabilization Units, and Chapter 135 – Ambulatory Surgical Centers.